-A common problem with modern displays that utilize an active backlight is backlight bleeding.
-This is also commonly known as “flashlighting” (backlight bleed in the corners of the screen) and “clouding” (irregular patches of light remaining visible when the screen is supposed to be black).
+A common problem with modern displays that use an active backlight is backlight bleeding.
+This is also known as “flashlighting” (backlight bleed in the corners of the screen) and “clouding” (irregular patches of light remaining visible when the screen is supposed to be black).

 So, how do you deal with this issue when it rears its ugly head?
 We will answer precisely that in this article now!

-If you’ve bought a new display that shows significant backlight bleeding, there are chances that you will be able to get it replaced.
+If you’ve bought a new display that shows significant backlight bleeding, there is a fair chance that you will be able to get it replaced.
 However, different companies have different policies when it comes to this type of issue, so don’t expect it to be a smooth ride.

 In any case, if the display is new or at least covered by a warranty, you should always try and get it replaced or fixed by a professional before trying anything yourself, mainly because some companies might easily use even the slightest sign of tampering to wiggle out of their obligation to the customer.